BUPTSSE-Zero/micronurse-iot-sol/README.md

 Default port of Web development UI is `8080`.
 Default port of Web end-user UI is `3000`.

-## Run on Intel Edison board
+## Run on Intel Edison Board

 ① Download project on both your host and Edison board.

-② Install all needed NodeJS modules on Edison board according to first step of building.
+② Install all needed Node.js modules on Edison board according to first step of building.

 ③ Build UI on your host according to second step of building.